 - Ensure that the invoice is addressed to the right person

 - Make sure that there are no mistakes in the invoices

-After invoices have been sent, it’s worth confirming that the invoice has been received.
-This can help to solve potential problems at an early stage, as well as giving you the chance to build a rapport with your customer.
+After invoices have been sent, it’s worth confirming that the invoice has been received, as this can help to solve potential problems at an early stage.
+You’ll also be able to find a reason to make contact with your customer and build a rapport with them.